kuniken99/CISP_Behavioural_Biometric/DEPLOYMENT_GUIDE.md

 **Why?** By default, Azure blocks all connections for security.
 We need to allow your computer and Azure services to connect.

 1. **Go to Your SQL Server** (not the database):
-   - In the Azure Portal, search for your server name: `cbba-sql-server-yourname`
+   - In the Azure Portal, search for your server name: `cbba-sql-server-tank108`
    - Click on it

 2. **Open Networking Settings:**